What Drug Addiction Does to Your Heart

 Drugs That Cause Heart Damage

 Cocaine and other stimulants aren’t the only drugs that cause drug-induced heart failure and other side effects.
-IV drug users are incredibly susceptible to heart damage from addiction, as they expose their veins and entire cardiovascular system to risks of infection or foreign substance problems every time they shoot up.
+Intravenous (IV) drug users are incredibly susceptible to heart damage from addiction, as they expose their veins and entire cardiovascular system to risks of infection or foreign substance problems every time they shoot up.

 • Cocaine